Fiscal Year 2018 Adopted Budget

 A Message From Mayor Faulconer

-I am pleased to present a balanced Fiscal Year 2017 Adopted Budget that continues the work of building San Diego’s better future.
-It furthers the progress the City of San Diego has made to put neighborhoods first, create a better quality of life for all communities and provide equitable service to neighborhoods throughout the City.
-The Adopted Budget enhances neighborhood services and prioritizes investment in streets and infrastructure while maintaining a strong commitment to responsible financial management.
+I am pleased to present a balanced Fiscal Year 2018 Adopted Budget that protects and furthers the progress the City of San Diego has made to put neighborhoods first, create a better quality of life for all communities, and restore services throughout the city.
+This is a balanced plan that keeps the focus on core community services San Diegans value such as road repair, parks, libraries, and public safety.

-The Adopted Budget reflects San Diego’s strong economy, projecting moderate growth in all major General Fund revenue categories.
-This sustained growth allows for enhanced services in every community.
-While the Adopted Budget projects moderate increases in revenues, growth has modestly declined compared to recent fiscal years.
-Economic uncertainty exists both in the stock market and major sales tax generating categories such as oil and gas prices and general consumer goods.
-These conditions make Fiscal Year 2017 an important year to continue building and enhancing the City’s reserves to ensure a sustainable financial future.
+San Diego’s economy remains strong and the Adopted Budget projects moderate growth in the City’s three largest General Fund revenue categories – Property Tax, Sales Tax, and Transient Occupancy Tax (TOT).
+While the Adopted Budget projects moderate increases in revenues, growth has slightly declined compared to recent fiscal years.
+Although many of the local economic indicators were strong, uncertainty exists in major sales tax generating categories such as oil and gas prices and general consumer goods.

 Building Our Better Future: Repairing Streets and Investing in Infrastructure